Demi Rose Shows Off Perky Derriere In Cheeky Latex Lingerie

 The photo seems to be a fan favorite, as it has already racked up more than 130,000 likes.

-The post appears to be a throwback photo from her trip to Baba Beach Club in Phuket Thailand in earlier this year.
+The post appears to be a throwback photo from her trip to Baba Beach Club in Phuket, Thailand, earlier this year.
 In January, the model posted similar photos on Instagram.
-Those snaps, however, showed the front of the sexy of lingerie.
+Those snaps, however, showed the front of the sexy lingerie.
 Demi flaunted her toned abs and ample cleavage in the sultry ensemble.

 The model isn’t shy when it comes to showing off her flawless figure.
-Earlier this week, the 24-year-old posted a photo of herself wearing skin-tight workout gear.
+Earlier this week, the 24-year-old posted a photo of herself wearing skintight workout gear.
 The tan and toned model looked amazing in her green sports bra and matching yoga pants.

 As fans are well aware, Demi works incredibly hard to achieve her fit physique.
-According to The Sun in January 2018, the stunner documented her impressive workout routine on her Instagram stories.
+According to The Sun, in January of 2018, the stunner documented her impressive workout routine on her Instagram stories.
 Demi got in her cardio by running on the treadmill and did some squats to tone up her glutes.

 “Just trying to reach my goals,” read the caption.